lesept777/Win_at_Wordle/README.md

 ## Another version (Jan.
 31, 2022)
 Added a notion of letter diversity: now the suggestion  favors words with more varied letters (still `CrWordle_final_better.py`).

+## Another version (Feb.
+3, 2022)
+Added the possibility of choosing another word, when there are up to 5 remaining possibilities.
+This because today's word was 'shard' and the code proposed 'shark' which was the Wordle a few days ago.
+In this case, enter 0 for the score then choose your word in the possibilities provided by the code.